SamuelIVX/SamuelIVX/README.md

 ![](https://github.com/SamuelIVX/SamuelIVX/blob/main/GIF.gif)
 ## Hello World👋🏽!
 <p> Hi, I'm <b>Samuel Hernandez Balderas</b>, a <b>Computer Science</b> major at the College of Staten Island with a passion for <b>software engineering</b>.
 I love diving into code, building innovative projects, and constantly expanding my knowledge of technology.
-When I'm not coding, you can find me tinkering with PCs, reading manga, playing video games, or working on new projects.
+When I'm not coding, you can find me tinkering with PCs, reading manga or playing video games.
 I'm always eager to <b>learn, collaborate, and take on new challenges that push my skills further</b>🚀.

 ## 💻 Tech Stack: